topo-gps/ios-manual/en/main/your_location.rst

 Current location screen
 -----------------------
-If you tap your position marker on the map, the current location screen will appear.
+If you tap the position marker on the map, the current location screen will appear.
 You can also open this screen by pressing long on the :ref:`position button <ss-position-button>` on the :ref:`dashboard <sec-dashboard>`.

 The current location screen shows details of your current location.
 In the current location screen you can also save your current location